OlympusDAO/rbs-discord-alerts/README.md

 - Alerts: sends notifications via email and Discord (using [Make](https://us1.make.com/126792/scenarios/463632/edit))
 - Dashboards

-## Procedure
+## Checks

+- Subgraph Check: PriceEvents
   1. Gets the latest block from Firestore
   2. Fetches all PriceEvent records from the [RBS subgraph](https://github.com/OlympusDAO/rbs-subgraph)
   3. Sends a message using a Discord webhook
   4. Updates the latest block in Firestore
+- Emergency Alerts
+  - Checks for three conditions:
+    - Current price below the lower wall price
+    - Chainlink and LP price differ
+    - Cushion capacity is depleted too often

 ## Secrets Management

-Pulumi can manage secrets, but due to a bug (or misconfiguration), it doesn't work.
-See: <https://github.com/pulumi/pulumi/issues/11257>

-As a workaround, copy the `.env.sample` file to `.env` and populate it with the required variables.
-This will be read when deploying.
+Secrets are stored in Pulumi on a per-stack basis.